numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: int PyArray_FinalizeFunc(PyArrayObject* arr, PyObject* obj)

-    The function pointed to by the Capsule :obj:`~numpy.class.__array_finalize__`.
+    The function pointed to by the :c:type:`PyCapsule` :obj:`~numpy.class.__array_finalize__`.
     The first argument is the newly created sub-type.
 The second argument (if not NULL) is the "parent" array (if the array was created using